Key takeaways:

 - Weight-conscious individuals following a low-carb or keto diet.

-- Wheat allergy or Non-celiac wheat sensitivity[2] - An allergic reaction can happen to any kind of component in the wheat grain.
-It may sound similar to gluten sensitivity, but the latter condition is restricted to the protein itself and shows up as gastric discomfort.
+- Wheat allergy or non-celiac wheat sensitivity[3] - An allergic reaction can happen to any kind of component in the wheat grain.

 How to make your rotis healthier?